 - Not making lots of noise – this can worry the driver.

-- Not turning on radios, unless they are fitted with earphones.
+- Not turning on radios/musical devices, unless they are fitted with earphones.

 - Not standing up in a moving bus – the driver’s view of the traffic may be blocked.

-- Not talking to the driver whilst the bus is moving.
+- Unless necessary, avoid talking to the driver whilst the bus is moving.

 - Not standing up until the bus has stopped moving: a student may fall and be seriously injured.
 Not pushing others or rushing when entering or leaving the bus.